 Norman Rosenblum Award for Excellence in Mentorship in the MD/PhD Program

-In general, nominees should have a record of exemplary level of leadership and commitment to mentorship and role modeling for students in the MD/PhD Program, including involvement in activities that demonstrate that leadership and commitment.
+In general, nominees should have a record of exemplary level of leadership and commitment to mentorship and role modeling for one or more students in the MD/PhD Program, including involvement in activities that demonstrate that leadership and commitment.
 The following are examples of specific criteria that might be considered with respect to each nominee:

 - Readily available and accessible in their mentorship role

 - Establishes effective mentorship relationships based on trust, respect, integrity and honesty